-The college has a psychologist (Celeste Putter) and chaplain (Andrew Austin) who are available to help students navigate tough times and work through life’s questions.
-Celeste and Andrew will work with students in the initial stages of their challenges and if needed, refer them on to external professionals to assist with ongoing care.
+The college has a psychologist and chaplain who are available to help students navigate tough times and work through life’s questions.
+Our wellbeing team will work with students in the initial stages of their challenges and if needed, refer them on to external professionals to assist with ongoing care.

 We are on your side.

 We see your child, their strengths and weaknesses, and we meet them where they are at.